Alzheimer's Association Michigan Chapter

 To eliminate Alzheimer’s disease through the advancement of research; to provide and enhance care and support for all affected; and to reduce the risk of dementia through the promotion of brain health.

 Jerome H. Stone, a true visionary in the Alzheimer’s movement, was our founding president.
-When his wife, Evelyn, was diagnosed with the disease in 1970, information about Alzheimer’s-even among the medical community-was limited.
+When his wife, Evelyn, was diagnosed with the disease in 1970, information about Alzheimer’s-even in the medical community-was limited.
 With drive and determination, Mr. Stone took a disease that was cloaked in silence and helped to create a global conversation.

-Today, the Association reaches millions of people affected by Alzheimer's and all other dementia.
-We are the leading voluntary health organization in Alzheimer's care, support and research.
+Today, the Association reaches millions of people affected by Alzheimer's and other forms of dementia.
+We are the leading voluntary health organization in Alzheimer's care, support, and research.

-As the largest nonprofit funder of Alzheimer's research, the Association is committed to advancing vital research toward methods of treatment, prevention and, ultimately, a cure.
+Research: As the largest nonprofit funder of Alzheimer's research, the Association is committed to advancing vital research toward methods of treatment, prevention, and, ultimately, a cure.

-The Association is the leading voice for Alzheimer's disease advocacy, fighting for critical Alzheimer’s research and care initiatives at the state and federal level.
+Advocacy: The Association is the leading voice for Alzheimer's disease advocacy, fighting for critical Alzheimer’s research and care initiatives at the state and federal levels.